-Skybox combines visual graphics, Virtual Reality, Augmented Reality and the magic of storytelling to create immersive environments to help us enjoy and have an interactive learning experience at museums.
+Skybox AR combines visual graphics, Augmented Reality and the magic of storytelling to create immersive environments to help us enjoy and have an interactive learning experience at museums.

 Museums have a really hard time to adapt to change, while everything around us has been improved due to technology, museums have stalled.
 This is mostly due to the fact that creating a new exhibit is both expensive and timely.
-Thus, we provide for an interactive and simple solution for both the museums and their visitors.
-Skybox is just like the creation of a new exhibit, we can explore new surroundings, creatures, places, planets, and anything else through this cool technology.
+However during our testing stage we learnt that just implementing AR experiences was not enough for the visitor.
+Therefore, we decided to integrate the possibility to rotate the object and a magical interaction by pressing the "Glowing Skybox".
+Thus, with Skybox AR we aim to offer interactivity of a new exhibit, by exploring surroundings, creatures, places, planets, and anything else through this cool and interactive technology.

-Not only do we provide for immersive and interactive content, but we turn it into a story.
+The final feature we want to add to Skybox is a story.
 We want to provide a complete experience and there is no better way to do that than by inserting the users into the story itself.
-Through our well crafted stories we want to take museum visitors on a journey.
-This is done through the implemented of well-designed animations, and thoughtfully written audio.
+This is done through well-designed animations, and thoughtfully written audio to accompany it.
+We want this story to be both immersive but also interesting, so that we can further stimulate learning.
 Now anyone can become the first person to go to mars!

 Google AR Core

 To start with, we tested both, Google ARCore and Apple ARKit.
 As it was our first time developing an AR app, we wanted to understand all the possibilities available.
 Finally, we decided to use ARCore as both developers in our team had previously developed Android apps.
 We started by understanding the code, making some sample scenes and finally creating our own code (Jang).
 We used various core tools from ARCore such as plane finder and image recognition.

 NASA Website: Saturn V , Mars Habitat Unit, Mars Explorer Vehicle.

 3D Models T.Rex , Sperm Whale and Mars Rover (Team)